 Repeated exposure with knowledge is a technique that desensitizes and broadens perception, so shining a light on both unconscious and implicit bias is a good cognitive approach.

 The Unconscious or Implicit Association Test methodology gauges unconscious prejudice by measuring the speed of making associations.
-For example, the test can measure how quickly someone pairs a face that reflects that reflects their own ethnicity with a positive term and then compare that response time to how quickly that person pairs the face of a person of another ethnicity with a positive term.
+For example, the test can measure how quickly someone pairs a face that reflects their own ethnicity with a positive term and then compares that response time to how quickly that person pairs the face of a person of another ethnicity with a positive term.

 Neuroscience has now proven that people were not falsely claiming to believe in equality.
 Instead, neuroimaging shows that decision-making automatically triggers specific regions of the brain responsible for unconscious processing, including those measured by the Implicit Association Test.
-MRI imaging showing which regions of the brain are activated during biased responses, allow us, i.e., you, to see the occurrence of biased associations, increasing our ability to counter or diminish them.
-Again, the point is that bias is in place whether you are aware of it or not and it can be measured.
+MRI imaging showing which regions of the brain are activated during biased responses allows us, i.e., you, to see the occurrence of biased associations, increasing our ability to counter or diminish them.
+Again, the point is that bias is in place, whether you are aware of it or not, and it can be measured.

-We are a nation of diverse ethnic cultures, generational differences, diverse religious beliefs, sexual orientation and more.
+We are a nation of diverse ethnic cultures, generational differences, diverse religious beliefs, sexual orientation, and more.
 Diversity and equity are now central to our way of life.
-With unconscious bias now documented and the knowledge that it can be measured means that unconscious bias can and should be substantially eliminated as the elephant in the room in work, school and life.
-An MRI can literally shine a light on bias.
+With unconscious bias now documented, the knowledge that it can be measured means that unconscious bias can and should be substantially eliminated as the elephant in the room in work, school, and life.
+An MRI can literally shine a light on the bias.

-My own focus is in working with faculty and staff at Moorpark, Oxnard and Ventura Colleges in the Ventura County Community College District to shine a light on bias in the interest of increasing understanding and real equity.
+My own focus is on working with faculty and staff at Moorpark, Oxnard, and Ventura Colleges in the Ventura County Community College District to shine a light on bias in the interest of increasing understanding and real equity.